SRA Financial Services (Conduct of Business) Rules

 - understand the characteristics and the identified target market of each contract of insurance.

 - Only rules 9, 13, 14, 18, 19, 20 and 22 apply where you carry on insurance distribution activities for commercial clients in relation to contracts of insurance covering risks within the following categories:

 - railway rolling stock, aircraft, ships (sea, lake, river and canal vessels), goods in transit, aircraft liability and liability of ships (sea, lake, river and canal vessels);

 - credit and suretyship, where the policyholder is engaged professionally in an industrial or commercial activity or in one of the liberal professions, and the risks relate to such activity;

 - land vehicles (other than railway rolling stock), fire and natural forces, other damage to property, motor vehicle liability, general liability, and miscellaneous financial loss, in so far as the policyholder exceeds the limits of at least two of the following three criteria:

 - average number of employees during the financial year: 250.

 Part 4: Credit-related regulated financial services activities

-when providing such explanations, comply with the requirements of Article 5(6) of the Directive 2008/48/EC on credit agreements for consumers.
+- when providing such explanations, comply with the requirements of the FCA Consumer Credit sourcebook 4.2.5R.